SoongNoonien/plattenalbum/README.md

 README for mpdevil
 ==================
-Mpdevil is focused on playing your local music directly instead of managing playlists or playing network streams.
-So it neither supports saving playlists nor restoring them.
-Therefore mpdevil is mainly a simple music browser which aims to be easy to use.
+Mpdevil is a simple music browser for the Music Player Demon (MPD) which is focused on playing local music without the need to manage playlists.
 Instead of maintaining a client side database of your music library mpdevil loads all tags and covers on demand.
-So you'll never see any outdated information in your browser.
+So you'll never see any outdated information in the browser.
 Mpdevil strongly relies on tags.

 ![ScreenShot](screenshots/mainwindow_0.9.5.png)